Israel Prayer Guide

 Pray daily.

-At Gateway Church, Pastor Robert Morris has frequently urged us to pray for the church every day, teaching how the Bible calls believers to pray “day and night” (Isaiah 62:6).
+At Gateway Church, we urge followers of Jesus to pray for the Jewish people every day, since the Bible calls believers to pray “day and night” (Isaiah 62:6).
 It doesn't have to be complex, but a daily prayer for Israel is powerful.
 And it is also a daily reminder to our hearts to be concerned for the Jewish people.

 Pray on Jewish holidays.